thibaud-c/GST.200UB/lab06/README.md

 > ℹ️ Centrality measures are used to identify the most important nodes in a network.
 They can help you understand the structure of the network and identify key nodes that are important for the network's connectivity.

-1. Compute the shortest-path betweenness centrality using `networkx.degree_centrality()` (see documentation [here](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.degree_centrality.html))
+1. Compute the shortest-path betweenness centrality using `networkx.betweenness_centrality()` (see documentation [here](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.betweenness_centrality.html))

 > [!IMPORTANT]
 > You should add a weight to the edges of the graph to calculate the centrality based on the length of the edges.
 You can use the `length` attribute of the edges as the weight